 - Purchase an appropriate pot and saucer to repot your ZZ plant if needed.

 - Find a space in your home to plant the ZZ, ensuring optimal conditions for the plant to thrive.
-This plant is extremely resilient, so it should work well in most areas of your home.
+This plant is highly resilient, so it should work well in most areas of your home.

 How to Plant ZZ Plants